pak3nuh/hollywood/doc/Actors.md

   fun <T> find(actorId: String, KClass<T>): T?
 }
 ```
-Instances should be optionally named to make it easy to scope state.
+Instances should be optionally identified to make it easy to scope state.
 Ex: all the actors for a specific order should contain the order id.

 The factories itself could have the capability to extend an actor, instead of just applying predefined interfaces, something like:
 ```kotlin